yo-yo-yo-jbo/github_ai_backdoor/README.md

 }catch(e){console.log("wrapper:",e.message||e)}})()
 ```

-As can be seen, we have a payload that uses [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode), which is a *symmetric cipher*, to decrypt the next payload, which consists of:
+As can be seen, we have a payload that uses [AES-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode), which is a *symmetric cipher*, to decrypt the next payload.
+Keys and IVs are baked into this file.
+The payload consists of:
 1. `_b`: a "bootstrap".
 2. `_p`: the real payload.
 I truncated the payload for brevity, but have uploaded the entire stage to [stage1.js.txt].